Discovering Novel Therapies for

 President & Chief Executive Officer

 Steve is a co-founder of PharmoRx Therapeutics and also the President & CEO of Covectra, Inc., which provides serialization-based brand protection solutions to the pharmaceutical, medical device and food industries.
-Steve also serves on the Board of Directors of PTI, Covectra, and MedSentry, Inc.
+Steve also serves on the Board of Directors of PharmoRx Therapeutics and Covectra.

 Steve has over 30 years of experience in international business development and program management.
 He has extensive experience covering pharmaceutical product development, along with processing and packaging machinery, pharmaceutical security technologies and integrated systems.